nolanyee/data-science-portfolio/poker-ai/README.md

 __Straight__\
 For each suit and each value (not including 2 and 3 since they cannot be the high card in a straight) the count is zero if there are not at least 1 of the five values required.
 Otherwise, the number of cards of each required value (high card's value and the 4 preceeding numbers) are multiplied together to give the number of combinations.
 Then the number of associated straight flushes is subtracted once again.

+__No Pair__\
+For each suit and each value (excluding 2-5 since they cannot be the high card in no pair) the number of each value lower than the high card is counted.
+The total combinations is the sum of the products of these counts for every combination of 4 cards out of the available cards lower than the high card.
+Then the combinations of straight, flush, and straight flush are subtracted.

+__Full House__\